angusroberts/robot-antenna/README.md

   The general purpose input ouput (GPIO) pins on the Raspberry Pi speak and listen to the outside world and can be          controlled or programmed.
 Each pin his a specific role.
 To make life easier the pins are numbered for reference.
 Pin 1 is for power.
 Pin 6 is for grounding.

-6. Plug the resistor jumper wire into pin 1 on your Raspberry Pi and the LED short leg jumper wire into pin 6.
+8. Plug the resistor jumper wire into pin 1 on your Raspberry Pi and the paper clip jumper wire into pin 6.

-7. Plug in the micro USB power supply and you should see some text appear on your screen.
+9. Plug in the micro USB power supply and you should see some text appear on your screen.

 **How the light antenna works:**